Trustees

 Sir Martin resigned in 2005 to become Chief Executive of Barnardo’s.
 After a very successful five years during which he chaired ‘The Campaign To End Child Poverty’ and during which Barnardo’s grew by 40% to become, once again, the UK’s biggest children’s charity, he left in 2011 to spend more time at his home in North Yorkshire.
 He advises Michael Gove and the Department for Education on children’s social care.
 He is Chair of the Portman Group Complaints Panel and is a member of the Board of the Advertising Standards Authority.
 He also writes regularly for The Times and other newspapers and is a visiting Professor at the Universities of Durham and Sheffied Hallam.

-Martin has been married for 34 years to Jan and they have two adult children.
+Martin has been married for over 40 years to Jan and they have two adult children.
 A true pioneer, Sir Martin has been a distinguished public servant for many years, serving at the highest levels across Whitehall, the Criminal Justice System and the third sector.

 Sir Martin Narey has published frequently in the Guardian, Telegraph, Times and the New Statesman.